jeffblackadar/getting-started-with-mysql/getting-started-with-mysql-using-r-using-dh-box.md

 #### Create the .cnf file to store the MySQL database connection information

-1. Open a text editor, like notepad, nano or TextEdit, and paste in the items below, changing the password to the one you created for newspaper_search_results_user in the steps you did above to add a user to connect to the database.
+1. Open a text editor, like notepad, nano or TextEdit, and paste in the items below, changing the password to the one you created for newspaper_user in the steps you did above to add a user to connect to the database.
 ```
 [newspaper_search_results]
-user=newspaper_search_results_user
+user=newspaper_user
 password=SomethingDifficult
 host=127.0.0.1
 port=3306